MikeChurvis/LearnReact/002-test-driven-todo-list/README.md

 # Test-Driven To-Do List

-This is mainly an experiment in how to migrate applications using test coverage instead of code.
+This is mainly an experiment in how to migrate an application to a new codebase using existing high-level test coverage instead of just shoehorning in legacy code.

 When you install Playwright as your end-to-end test runner, it comes with an example test suite out of the box.
 This example targets a to-do list app written by the Playwright devs.
 It covers the full feature set of the application, testing functionality at the highest level.